sajjadrahman265/as1/05-full-report.md

 ### 5.6 Comment on GitHub log output (≈50 words)

-The GitHub log shows steady progress during the project.
-Major commits included cleaning the dataset, adding R scripts, and generating the visualisations.
-These commits represent key steps in the analysis workflow and show consistent group collaboration.
+The GitHub log shows a steady workflow.
+The main commits include cleaning the dataset, adding the R scripts, and generating the figures.
+These updates reflect key parts of the analysis and show that the group worked together throughout the project.

 ---